bkornpob/KBAstroUtils/README.md

     - segmentation.py = wrapper for making a segmentation map (used to be source.py in version < 1.2.0)

+    - sub2full.py = mapping a subarray image back to its full frame

 Future

     - Implement: source.save, source.segmentation.remove, source.segmentation.add